-Saving Thaxton’s Thumb: Treatment for Thumb Hypoplasia
+Saving Thaxton’s thumb: Treatment for thumb hypoplasia

 Just after Thaxton was born, his parents noticed his left thumb looked different than his right – it was curled into his palm and didn’t seem to move.
 The family soon learned Thaxton had an underdeveloped thumb, a condition called thumb hypoplasia.

-After many months and multiple examinations, a pediatric orthopaedic specialist in Louisiana recommended a solution: amputate Thaxton’s non-functioning thumb and reposition the baby’s index finger to act as a thumb.
+After many months and multiple examinations, a pediatric orthopedic specialist in Louisiana recommended a solution: amputate Thaxton’s non-functioning thumb and reposition the baby’s index finger to act as a thumb.
 Thaxton’s parents were shocked.
 “We wanted another opinion,” says Rachael, Thaxton’s mom.
 “That seemed too drastic to us.”

 Rachael explained that Thaxton could hold things with his thumb – he just couldn’t move it.
 Were there alternatives to removal?
-Magarity consulted with Apurva S. Shah, MD, MBA, an orthopaedic surgeon who specializes in pediatric hand surgery, and reported back to Rachael: They believed CHOP could help.
+Magarity consulted with Apurva S. Shah, MD, MBA, an orthopedic surgeon who specializes in pediatric hand surgery, and reported back to Rachael: They believed CHOP could help.

 CHOP’s Hand and Arm Disorders Program is one of the largest and most recognized centers in the country dedicated to treating children with congenital deformities, injuries and tumors of the hand and arm.